-c) Cooperation with third country regulators
+c.
+Cooperation with third country regulators

-The CEAOB promotes common understanding and responses related to the European regime on equivalence and adequacy of third-country audit regulatory frameworks including registration of third country auditors for the purpose of assurance of sustainability reporting.
+The CEAOB promotes common understanding and responses related to the European regime on equivalence and adequacy of third-country audit regulatory frameworks.
 It fosters consistency in the way members of the CEAOB cooperate with regulators outside the EU.

-d) Third country auditors
+d.
+Third country auditors

-The CEAOB will further explore ways to foster joint understanding of the third country auditor registration process after an information gathering exercise that identified differences between the registration processes and oversight regimes vis-à-vis third country auditors to put in place a more harmonized and, where possible, simplified approach to the registration and supervision of those auditors.
+The CEAOB will further explore ways how to foster joint understanding of the third country auditor registration process after an information gathering exercise that identified differences between the registration processes and oversight regimes vis-à-vis third country auditors e.
+Other or issues that its members see as critical to audit quality.
+Such communication could take the form of technical alerts as had been done in 2020 in the context of the Covid-19 pandemic.